 Team Leader Supervisor Level 3 Apprenticeship

 A Team leader or Supervisor is a first-line management role, with operational and project responsibilities or responsibility for managing a team to meet clear objectives or deliver a clearly defined set of outcomes.
+Apprenticeships for Management unlock the potential of team.

 Working across a range of businesses in public, private or third sector roles, specific responsibilities will vary, but the knowledge, skills and behaviours needed will be the same whatever the role.
 Typically a Team leader or supervisor is able to provide direction, instructions and guidance to team members to ensure they understand requirements and are able to achieve the goals they have been set.